rdbo/AssaultCube-Multihack/README.md

 # How to use
 Open the solution on Visual Studio.
-Compile as Release.
+Compile as Release (x86).
-Inject the DLL at '<i>build/Win32/AssaultCube-Multihack.dll</i>' into the game.
+Inject the DLL at '<i>build/Win32/Release/AssaultCube-Multihack.dll</i>' into the game.
 Enjoy.